elestel-rpg/elestel-wiki/home.md

 Welcome to the Elestel Wiki.
 I think this is a better experience than obsidian portal if all we're doing is wiki stuff.
 We could move our adventure log here too.
 Thoughts?

 # Standards
-This is a place to propose or state naming conventions and other sundry policies to help keep the wiki well-organized for ease of management archivnig and searching.
+This is a place to propose or state naming conventions and other sundry policies to help keep the wiki well-organized for ease of management, archivnig and searching.

 [Proposed Standards](public/standards)